sp-hash/TeamBlackMiner/OPTIONS.md

 -X  --disablesharedag       Disable copy of DAG to low memory cards.

-                            If a DAG verification fails, a successfully generated DAG will be copied from anot her GPU.
+                            If a DAG verification fails, a successfully generated DAG will be copied from another GPU.

                             This option turn the feature off.

                             Example:

-                            TBMiner --amd-only ----disablesharedag
+                            TBMiner --amd-only --disablesharedag

 ```